Sifchain/sifnode/docs/peggy/docs/Scenarios/evmImport.md

 Peggy 2.0 can import EVM native assets (EVM Native Currency such as ETH and ERC20 tokens) into the sifchain (cosmos) blockchain.
 It does this by locking EVM native assets into a solidity smart contract on the EVM chain called the [BridgeBank](SmartContracts#BridgeBank).
-Once locked the peggy 2.0 mechanisms watching for LogLock Events spring into action with the following sequences:
+Once locked, the Peggy 2.0 mechanisms watching for LogLock Events spring into action with the following sequences:

 ```mermaid
 sequenceDiagram